Limited Edition of 5.

 A mirror, although it inverses the image, enables us to see behind us, to do something our own eyes cannot do.
 In many stories it can do magic, in “Harry Potter and the Philosophers Stone” Harry meets his long dead parents in the looking-glass, in “Snow White and the Seven Dwarfs” the bad stepmother finds the answer to her question in the looking-glass: It can show the future and people who are far away and their doings: It gives power.

-In “Mirrors and Crossings” solitary figures are reflected, shadowy and mysterious openings lurk in the background, strong colors sit alongside with black and white photographs, mainly taken in Australia and Norway, empty roads seem to lead to a crossroads, where the figures might meet no other than themselves.
+In “Mirrors and Crossings” solitary figures are reflected, shadowy and mysterious openings lurk in the background, strong colors sit alongside with black and white photographs, empty roads seem to lead to a crossroads, where the figures might meet no other than themselves.

 In this series everything is reflection, light comes from hidden sources, horizons are not always strait but tilt perilously to one side.
 The figures are wanderers who wander aimlessly and seem to be lost, they are absorbed in their thoughts and in the contemplation of the landscape.